 This preserve is perfect for hiking, cycling, and canoeing, inviting active nature exploration beyond Vilnius.

-Engage with Vilnius'the area's history and culture through various mediums to add to your insights.
+Engage with Vilnius'its past and culture through various mediums to enhance your insights.

 Discover Lithuanian folk music, contemporary artists, and classical composers to connect with the local creative spirit.
 Consider Skillshare for art courses: Skillshare.